borisdj/test2/_posts/2022-09-01-revolution-of-money.md

 -- Some consider Money printing ([*'fiat mining'*](https://bitcoinfoqus.com/fiat-mining/){:target="_blank"}) to be [**UBI**](https://en.wikipedia.org/wiki/Universal_basic_income){:target="_blank"} (*Universal Basic Income*) but for the rich.
 Since new money is routinely first available for people close to those in power ([Cantillon effect](https://whatismoney.info/cantillon-effect-bitcoin/){:target="_blank"}) and to ones that already have it as they can take big credits and own assets other than cash that are more inflation proof.<br>
 -- The way a country can get more money for budget spending is that the Treasury issues Bonds and the **Central Bank** (*CB*), in the US case the [**FED**](https://www.federalreserve.gov/aboutthefed/structure-federal-reserve-system.htm){:target="_blank"} (*Federal Reserve System* - [history](https://www.federalreserveeducation.org/about-the-fed/history/){:target="_blank"}), prints that amount of money and buys those bonds.
 Since today most money is not in the form of paper cash but is digital, creating new money is simply typing digits on the computers of banks that are saved to a database.<br>

 -- Also monetary tools and systems are made very complex.
 Some would argue deliberately in order to obfuscate it and make it less transparent and more obscure so that fewer people would object to the system itself.
 One of the printing mechanisms is [**QE-Quantitative Easing**](https://www.forbes.com/advisor/investing/quantitative-easing-qe/){:target="_blank"}, where banks have the right to issue credits, meaning to print money as already explained, based on deposits they have, in ratio 1:10 or even more ([Fractional Reserve Banking](https://www.investopedia.com/terms/f/fractionalreservebanking.asp){:target="_blank"}).
 Opposite policy is known as **Quantitative Tightening**.
-While CB's Fiat system creates massive extended credit with horrible consequences, Fractional Banking is distinct and not necessarily bad.
 Let's also define term *base point* that is 1/100 part of percent or 0.01 %, which is often used when stating CB interest rates.<br>
 -- It is not just central bank that prints money but also commercial ones all around the world.
 Let's now introduce the notion of [**Eurodollar**](https://www.investopedia.com/terms/e/eurodollar.asp){:target="_blank"} - dollar deposits at foreign banks or American banks branches outside of US (mostly in Europe).
 They deserve notice because they are not subject to regulation nor reserve requirements.
 In this regard it is hard to even know exactly the total supply of money in existence ([all-of-the-worlds-money](https://www.visualcapitalist.com/all-of-the-worlds-money-and-markets-in-one-visualization-2020/){:target="_blank"}).<br>
 -- In addition, there are different layers of money:<br>
 -M1 = base money (currency in circulation, checking and savings accounts, checks)<br>
 -M2 = M1 + money market funds<br>
 -M3 = M2 +  other financial instruments<br>

-**Trust**<br>
+**Povjerenje**<br>
 is a confident relationship with the unknown, a social glue that bridges the gap:<br>
 `Known` <---> TRUST <---> `Unknow`<br>
 It's a currency of interactions.<br>